Betulzagga/hybrid_recommender.py/README.md

  - Fight Club
  - Reservoir Dogs

-👩‍💻 About the Author
-Betül Zagga
-Data enthusiast passionate about recommender systems, AI, and digital personalization.
-📧 betulzagga@gmail.com
-🔗 LinkedIn: [Add your profile here]
+**📬 Contributions**

-✨ Feel free to fork this project, explore the code, and contribute!
+Feel free to fork this project, open issues, or submit pull requests!
+Your feedback and collaboration are welcome.